bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="7.0in" height="3.9449792213473316in"} -->

-So now, I\'m just going to add some classes so you can see how it looks.
+So now, I&apos;m just going to add some classes so you can see how it looks.
 When I add table class equals table, right away you can see wow, that looks so much better, all right?
-You didn\'t have to add any of your own styling at all.
+You didn&apos;t have to add any of your own styling at all.
 And now it went from just a bunch of text to something that really does look like a table.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->